2018 BMW 5-Series video preview

 The 2017 BMW 5-Series saves most of its heavy lifting for all the things you can't see: we're talking carbon fiber construction, better tech, and even a plug-in hybrid version coming.

-Will it be enough to take on the new Mercedes-Benz's E Class?
+Will it be enough to take on the new Mercedes-Benz E Class?

 WATCH: 2018 Lexus LS video preview